codepath/android_guides/Applying-Data-Binding-for-Views.md

 </layout>
 ```

 The `layout` container tag tells Android Studio that this layout should take the extra processing during compilation time to find all the interesting Views and note them for use with the data binding library.

+Essentially creating this outer `layout` tag causes a special reserved class file to be generated at compile time based on the name of the file.
+For instance, `activity_main.xml` will generate a class called `ActivityMainBinding`.
+Although this class is not generated at compile-time, it can still be referenced in Android Studio thanks to [integrated support](https://developer.android.com/topic/libraries/data-binding/index.html#studio_support) for data binding.

 Now, we can use the `Binding` object to access the view.
 In our activity, we can now inflate the layout content using the binding:

 ```java
 public class MainActivity extends AppCompatActivity {